IdeaFlowCo/mew-mcp/README.md

 The `mew-mcp` server exposes the following tools for interaction:

 -   **`getCurrentUser()`**:
-    *   Description: Retrieves the currently configured user's authentication ID.
+    *   Description: Retrieves the authentication ID of the current user (e.g., `google-oauth2|xxx`).
+This is typically used for associating actions with a user account or for API authorization, not directly as a graph node ID for parenting notes.
+    *   Input: None
     *   Returns: `{ id: string }`
+-   **`getUserNotesRootId()`**:
+    *   Description: Retrieves the specific graph node ID for the current user's main notes container or root space (e.g., `user-root-id-google-oauth2|xxx`).
+Use this ID as `parentNodeId` for operations like `getChildNodes` or `addNode` to interact with top-level user notes.
+    *   Input: None
+    *   Returns: `{ id: string }`
 -   **`findNodeByText({ parentNodeId: string, nodeText: string })`**:
     *   Description: Finds the first child node under a given `parentNodeId` that has an exact text match with `nodeText`.
     *   Returns: The matching `GraphNode` object or `null` if not found.
 -   **`getChildNodes({ parentNodeId: string })`**:
     *   Description: Retrieves the direct child nodes of a given `parentNodeId`.
+To list top-level notes, use the ID returned by `getUserNotesRootId()` as the `parentNodeId`.
     *   Returns: `{ parentNode: GraphNode, childNodes: GraphNode[] }`
 -   **`getLayerData({ objectIds: string[] })`**:
     *   Description: Fetches detailed data for a list of specified object IDs (nodes or relations).